Savory With Soul

 • Add to the flour mixture the sausage, cream cheese, cheddar cheese, and green onions and mix thoroughly with your hands, squeezing gently to incorporate.

-• Form into ½- to 1-inch balls, rolling between your palms to make fairly smooth and even.
+• Form into 1-inch balls, rolling between your palms to make fairly smooth and even.

 • Add each ball to your sheet pan or cookie sheet, spacing fairly closely together.

-• Cook each batch for 20-25 minutes or until golden brown.
-Serve right away or can be served room temperature.
+• Cook each batch for 25-30 minutes or until golden brown.
+Let cool slightly before serving.
 Can be made ahead of time and refrigerated for up to 3 days.
 Reheat for about 10 minutes in 350 oven if desired before serving leftovers.
+Makes 5-6 dozen.

 Nutrition